ridvan-kahraman/industrial-fullstack-roadmap/wiki/feature_request.md

 ---
 Name: 🚀 Feature Request
 About: Suggest a new idea or enhancement for this roadmap
-Title: "[Feature] "
+Title: "[feature] "
-Labels: Enhancement
+Labels: enhancement
 Assignees: ''
 ---

-# Feature Request

 ## 🧠 Describe the Feature
 A clear and concise description of what you want to happen.